JoshSJKim/FCC---Basic-JavaScript/README.md

 - 17 % 2 = 1 (17/2 = 8 + 1, therefore 17 is odd)
 - 48 % 2 = 0 (48/2 = 24, no remainder, therefore 48 is even)

-## Compound Assignment with Augmented Addition
+## Compound Assignment with Augmented Addition/Subtraction

 - In programming, it is common to use assignments to modify the contents of a variable.